COSC-499-W2025/capstone-project-team-9/docs/logs/team_logs/Weeklylog.md

 The team successfully delivered several foundational features—authentication, improved ranking, portfolio logic—while also improving data accuracy and upload reliability.
 Coordination was smooth even with large PRs affecting shared components.
 Looking forward, the team should continue focusing on test coverage and performance, especially for collaborator detection and deep analysis.
+We also want to start working on reinforcing our tests to get our coverage to 100% as currently we are not that close to that we often only have tests for expected cases or common cases and not the edge cases.

 ---